Flags

 --schema=buf.build/bufbuild/registry

-Call a Specific RPC Method
+Specific Method

 To target a single method, simply provide its fully qualified name as an argument after the flags.